aws-samples/automating-a-security-incident-with-step-functions/README.md

 # Automated security orchestrator with AWS Step Functions

-This is a SAM template for an Automated policy orchestrator - Below is an explanation of how to deploy the template and build the Step Function state machine:
+This is an AWS SAM template for an Automated policy orchestrator - Below is an explanation of how to deploy the template and build the Step Function state machine:

 ![Application Architecture](/src/img/architecture.png)